ctec121-master/GraphicsProgrammingAssignment/Prob-5/Prob-5.md

-# Programming Assignment 6 - Problem 5
+# Graphics - Problem 5

 **Goal**
 - Explore use of different shapes